One of the great things about a Sesame Street theme party is that the characters'…

 The Elmo and Cookie Monster cookies and the adorable sprinkle-covered cake pops were made by Jen from Sweet Kev.

-Brody’s cake and cupcakes (plus the Sesame Street sign cookies) were made by Michelle from Cake a Bite.
+Brody’s cake and cupcakes (plus the Sesame Street sign cookies) were made by a local baker.

 Party favors included individually wrapped Cookie Monster cake pops and rainbow lollipops with personalized stickers.